sairam1592/PokemonApp/README.md

 5. Error Handling: Used Throwable.toUiMessage() to convert exceptions to user-readable strings (e.g., No Internet, HTTP Error).

+6. Empty/Edge State UI - Show List Empty Error State and handle UI edge cases if any detail is missing.

 ### Testing:

 - Unit tests written for ViewModels, UseCases, Repository, and Mappers using JUnit5 + MockK.